4.3 — Object sizes and the sizeof operator

 The sizeof operator

 In order to determine the size of data types on a particular machine, C++ provides an operator named sizeof.
-The sizeof operator is a unary operator that takes either a type or a variable, and returns its size in bytes.
+The sizeof operator is a unary operator that takes either a type or a variable, and returns the size of an object of that type (in bytes).
 You can compile and run the following program to find out how large some of your data types are:

 #include <iomanip> // for std::setw (which sets the width of the subsequent output)